Hertha Gretsch in 1907.

 A U.S. Passport was granted to Cecile on October 23, 1919.

-This relationship with Cecile Arnoux Reynolds continuted at least until 1921 in Shaighai when Hertha again was a witness for Cecile’s passport application.
+This relationship with Cecile Arnoux Reynolds continued at least until 1921 in Shaighai when Hertha again was a witness for Cecile’s passport application.

 There is a possibility, I am still doing research as of November, 2012, that this Cecile Arnoux Reynolds might be the silent film star known as Cecile Arnold.
 Cecile Arnold appeared in several silent films with Chalie Chaplin among others.
 She left the film industry to marry a banker and she died in the Far East in 1932.